LCAV/dsp-labs/docs/chapters/1/overview_installation/3/blinking_led/instructions.md

 <div style="text-align:center"><img src ="create_project/24_resume.png"/></div>
 <br/>

-Your program should be momentarily paused as is the case in figure above at Line 90.
+Your program should be momentarily paused as is the case in the figure above at Line 90.
 You can continue the program by pressing the _Resume_ button as pointed out above.

 You should now observe the "LD2" LED (see below) blinking!
 <div style="text-align:center"><img src ="create_project/24_led_blinking.png" width="400"/></div>